Sun Yat Sen Memorial House: History

 Known formerly as "Mansion of Sun", the House was built in 1912 as residence for his first wife, Lu Muzhen.
 It is located within walking distance of Lou Lim Ieoc Garden where Dr. Sun once stay during his later visits to Macau in 1912.
 Designed in mock-moorish style, the House is a three-storey high building with ornate verandahs and spacious courtyards.

 Lu Muzhen settled down in the House in 1913 with their two daughters, Sun Yan (孙延), Sun Wan (孙琬) and son Sun Ke at Dr. Sun's request.
-She lived in Macau for 40 years before passing away at the age of 85 on 7 September 1952.
+She lived in Macau for 40 years before dying at the age of 85 on 7 September 1952.
 A son-in-law of hers and a granddaughter lived over a long period of time and died in Macau too.
 Another notable mention is Dr. Sun's elder brother Sun Mei (孙眉) and his wife moved to Macau in 1913 and settled in together with Lu Muzhen, where he conducted business and organised a fishermen's association in Macau.
 Sun Mei died in Macau at the age of 60 on 11 February 1915.

 Macau is a fusion of Chinese and Western culture that stretches back to the 16th century when it was opened up as a harbour for trade with the West.
 Dr. Sun's former residence in the village of Cuiheng, Xiangshan County in China is only 37 kilometres from Macau.
 Both Cuiheng and Macau were historically under the sway of Xiangshan County before gradually succumbing to the occupation of the Portuguese in the second half of 19th century.

 Dr. Sun's father, Sun Dacheng was a Macau resident.
 He arrived in Macau at the age of 16 to work as a cobbler in a shoe shop in Largo do S. Domingos before returning to his hometown 16 years later to farm and marry a year later to Lady Yang, Dr. Sun's mother.
 In 1879, she took 13-year-old Dr. Sun to Macau and he consequently became familiar with the territory.
 From whence he accompanied his mother on his first sea voyage on board the British iron ship S.S.
 Grannock bound for Honolulu in Hawaii to embark upon a western education.
 In 1884, five years after his first voyage, the young man went abroad again by ship from Macau once more.
 Subsequently, Macau was to serve as the starting point for Dr. Sun to leave his own country and travel around the world.